ThomasLokkart/ThomasLokkart.github.io/index.md

 ## This is a title

 And you can include links, like this [link to fast.ai](https://www.fast.ai).
 Posts will appear after this file.

+Test how it work to use markdown for blogging and using the fast.ai template.